 - automated receipts sent to text or email,

-- ability to quickly update payment method and subscriptions levels,
+- ability to quickly update payment methods and subscriptions levels,

 - flexible payment methods.